engin-karakurt/microbot-launcher-unix/README.md

 You can also do this on Linux using the third-party [Bolt Launcher](https://github.com/Adamcake/Bolt/):
 Step 1: Install Bolt Launcher from Flathub, see the link above for more info.

-Step 2: After logging in in the Bolt Launcher, select RuneLite as the Game client.
+Step 2: After logging into Bolt Launcher, select RuneLite as the Game client.

 Step 3: Go to the Application Options and click on Configure RuneLite